baotiao/inno_space/README.md

 ## Introduction

-Inno_space is a parser for InnoDB file formats.
+Inno_space is command tool to access InnoDB ibd file directly.
+It can parse the file give you detail information about the table.
+It can also fix corrupt page.

 It parse the .ibd file to human readable format.
 The origin idea come from Jeremy Cole's inno_ruby.
 However, inno_ruby don't support MySQL8.0, and it is written in ruby, which hard to make the environment.